I24-MOTION/I24_logging/README.md

 ### Use case 2: Multiprocess logging

-The following conde and log output demonstrates the use of the I24Logger from multiple processes that are forked from a manager or existing process.
+The following code and log output demonstrates the use of the I24Logger from multiple processes that are forked from a manager or existing process.
 Even if this code lives all within a single file, the logging package is imported/forked into each child process with separate context.
 It exhibits the behavior of two separate instances with distinct PIDs.